HarryJacks/aws-terraform-example/README.md

 # AWS Terraform Example (Node.js) 🚀

 I challenged myself today to try and get an AWS API Gateway endpoint calling an AWS Lambda, all running locally in Docker and configured with Terraform!
+I've since added a DynamoDB with some dummy data and now we can POST data to the API, it then calls the Lambda, which puts the data into the table in the database.

 ## Installation

 Ensure that Localstack, Docker and Terraform are installed. (aws-cli is also needed for the shell scripts).

+## Setup
+Zip up the 'contents' of the /lambda-src folder (not the folder itself) and call it 'index.zip'.
+Put this zip file at the root of the project before running the commands below.

 ## Usage
 ```bash